Dušan Lajović: 2023: Win over world No. 1 and second title, back to top 50, 100th clay win

 At the Rio Open, Lajovic reached his second quarterfinal after defeating fifth seed Diego Schwartzman in the first round and compatriot Laslo Djere in the second, both in straight sets.
 In the quarterfinals, he was defeated again by the top seed Carlos Alcaraz.

-For the second time, he reached back-to-back quarterfinals at the Chile Open by defeating again Camilo Ugo Carabelli in the first round and Juan Manuel Cerundolo in the round of 16.
+For the second time, he reached back-to-back quarterfinals at the Chile Open by defeating again Camilo Ugo Carabelli in the first round and Juan Manuel Cerúndolo in the round of 16.
 In the quarterfinals, he lost to Tomás Martín Etcheverry.